Electron runaway in ASDEX Upgrade experiments of varying core temperature: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank M. Hoelzl for clarifying thoughts on MHD mode activity during the thermal quench.
 This work was supported by the EUROfusion - Theory and Advanced Simulation Coordination (E-TASC).
 This work has been carried out within the framework of the EUROfusion Consortium and has received funding from the Euratom research and training programme 2014-2018 and 2019-2020 under grant agreement No 633053.
 The views and opinions expressed herein do not necessarily reflect those of the European Commission.